nauticalcoder/dirt-tracker/README.md

 ~~- GPS read task is blocking~~

 ### Todo
-- Convert images to mono format and resize
+- Convert images to mono format and resize - Get Pillow working
 - Add entry and exit transitions to main menu state machine
 - ~~Add rendering of proper screen to state machine~~
 - ~~Add handling of buttons to state machine~~